apache/solr-operator/docs/solr-backup/README.md

 In order to use a repository in the `SolrBackup` CRD, it must be defined in the `SolrCloud` spec.
 All yaml examples below are `SolrCloud` resources, not `SolrBackup` resources.

-The Solr-operator currently supports three different backup repository types: Google Cloud Storage ("GCS"), AWS S3 ("S3"), and volume ("local").
+The Solr-operator currently supports three different backup repository types: Google Cloud Storage ("GCS"), AWS S3 ("S3"), and Volume ("local").
-The cloud backup solutions (GCS and S3) are strongly suggested over the volume option, though they require newer Solr releases.
+The cloud backup solutions (GCS and S3) are strongly suggested as they are cloud-native backup solutions, however they require newer Solr versions.

 Multiple repositories can be defined under the `SolrCloud.spec.backupRepositories` field.
-Specify a unique name and repo type that you want to connect to.
+Specify a unique name and single repo type that you want to connect to.
 Repository-type specific options are found under the object named with the repository-type.
 Examples can be found below under each repository-type section below.
 Feel free to mix and match multiple backup repository types to fit your use case (or multiple repositories of the same type):